-Gestalt Theory of Learning (Kohler)
+Gestalt Theory of Learning by Wolfgang Kohler explained

-What is the Gestalt Theory of Learning?
+What is Gestalt Theory of Learning?

 The Gestalt Theory of Learning is an educational philosophy based on the tenets and ideas of gestalt psychology.